538 related texts · 3 related myths · Page 2 of 12

 It's a passage that sparks some interesting questions, and the ancient commentary, Sifrei Bamidbar, dives right in.
 "And the L-rd spoke to Moses, saying: Take the revenge of the ch...

-It's not always as simple as being the oldest, especially when we delve into Jewish tradition.
-We’re talking about inheritance, specifically the rights of the bechor, the firstborn...
+It's not always as simple as being the oldest, especially when we explore Jewish tradition.
+It first appears it's a straightforward thing – the eldest son gets the lion's share.
+Bu...

-It’s a profound question, one that our tradition grapples with in beautiful and surprising ways.
-Let's turn to the book of Devarim (Deuteronomy), specifically Sifrei Devarim 346, f...
+It’s a profound question, one that our tradition grapples with in beautiful and surprising ways. the tradition turns to the book of Devarim (Deuteronomy), specifically Sifrei Devar...

 It turns out, this isn't just a nice sentiment, but a deep spiritual truth, at least according to some fascinating Jewish texts.
 The Sifrei Devarim, a collection of legal and ethic...